cozy-labs/cozy-dev-docs/source/clientsideapp.md

 ```

-The function `[create(docType, attributes, callback)](https://github.com/cozy/cozysdk-client/blob/master/api.md#createdoctype-attributes-callback)` creates a new object with the data from the `[contact](https://github.com/cozy/cozysdk-client-tuto/blob/vanillajs/app.js#L16-L18)` object.
+The function [`create(docType, attributes, callback)`](https://github.com/cozy/cozysdk-client/blob/master/api.md#createdoctype-attributes-callback) creates a new object with the data from the `[contact](https://github.com/cozy/cozysdk-client-tuto/blob/vanillajs/app.js#L16-L18)` object.

 <aside class="notice">
 As an sharp-eyed reader, you probably noticed we don't do data validation at all here.
 For security reasons, and to prevent users from messing up, it is strongly advised to validate all data before pushing them to the database.
 </aside>

-When we try again to create a new debt from the browser, we notice the result is not just the payload we sent, but the document from the database itself.
+When we try again to create a new contact from the browser, we notice the result is not just the payload we sent, but the document from the database itself.
 Most importantly, it has an "_id" field, which is a unique identifier for the document, that we can reuse for later access, update, or deletion.

 #### Update